Air Conditioner Repair Checklist

 Once your thermostat is set correctly, you should start getting refreshing air quickly.

 Your AC usually has a shut-off device near its outside unit.
 This switch is generally in a metal box hung on your house.
-If your equipment has recently been serviced, the device may have unintentionally been left in the “off” setting.
+If your equipment has recently been serviced, the device may have unintentionally been turned off.

 Clogged Condensate Drain Pan

 Condensate drain pans catch the additional condensation your AC pulls from the air.
 This pan is located either beneath or in your furnace or air handler.

 When there’s a clog or backed up drain, water can build up and trigger a safety setting to switch off your unit.

 If your pan includes a PVC pipe or drain, you can get rid of the additional liquid with a custom pan-cleaning capsule.
 You can get these capsules at a home improvement or hardware retailer.